Elizabeth T. Johnston

 Honors

-• Listed in The Best Lawyers in America: Ones to Watch© under Labor and Employment Law – Management in Portland, Maine
+• Listed in The Best Lawyers in America: Ones to Watch® under Labor and Employment Law – Management in Portland, Maine

-To learn more about third-party ratings and rankings, and the selection processes used for inclusion, click here.
+Learn more about the third-party ratings, rankings, and selection processes used for inclusion.

 Clerkships